Dollar recovers as G20 caution sets in; pound tumbles

 Data on Thursday showed the Swiss economy unexpectedly contracted in the third quarter, while Sweden’s gross domestic product shrank for the first time in five years - highlighting that interest rates in the major economies apart from the United States are likely to remain low for some time.

-Money markets price in just over a 70 percent chance of a rate rise from the European Central Bank by the end of 2019, down from 100 percent earlier this month.
+Money markets price in just over a 70 percent chance of a rate rise from the European Central Bank by the end of 2019, down from 100 percent earlier this month ECBWATCH.

 Focus turned to the release this session of the October U.S PCE price index, the Fed’s favoured inflation gauge, for more clues on the outlook for U.S. interest rates.
 Minutes from the Fed’s November meeting are also released later in the day.